inkasadev/react-chat/README.md

 ## Architecture and Directories

 This section provides an in-depth overview of the structural design and organization of this codebase.
-It outlines the directories and components that make up the app's architecture, helping developers understand how the project is structured and how different parts of the application interact.
+It outlines the directories that make up the app's architecture, helping developers understand how the project is structured.

 ```
 Project